AlirzSp1/AlirzSp1/README.md

 <h1 align="center">Hi 👋, I'm Alireza Soheilipour</h1>
 <h3 align="center">A medical doctor who has enjoyed codding from the day he was born...</h3>
 <h3 align="center">
-Focused on deep learning for medical purposes.
+Focused on deep learning for medical purposes.<br/>
 Enhancing medical diagnosis and treatment; Also with less harm!
 </h3>

 <br/><br/>